electrumpayments/prepaidutility-service-interface/src/docs/devguide/hugo/site/content/protocol-basics.md

     weight: 10
 ---

 The Prepaid Utility Service Interface is an HTTP-based protocol.
 A detailed description of the supported operations and definitions can be found in the [Specification](/specification/introduction) section.
+Requests and responses contain information in the HTTP header and - depending on the operation - a JSON message body.

 ## Security

-All communication shall be secured by establishing an SSL encrypted transport.
-Basic HTTP authentication shall be used to authenticate clients with the service, and is required for all requests.
+All communication must be secured by establishing an SSL encrypted transport.
+Basic HTTP authentication is be used to authenticate clients with the service, and is required for all requests.

 ## Failures

-The outcome of a request is determined by examining the HTTP status code of the response.
+The outcome of a request is determined by examining the HTTP status code of the response and, in the case of an error, a description contained in a JSON body.

 ### Status type